zapthedingbat/repository-report/README.md

 ```

 ## Usage
-To communicate with github the service needs to sign requests using the AppID and private key that was generated when the application is registered with github.
+To communicate with github the service needs to sign requests using the AppID
+and private key that was generated when the application is registered with
+github.
-- Set the `GITHUB_APP_IDENTIFIER` environment variable
+- Set the `GITHUB_APPID` environment variable
 - Save the private key file as `/.keys/github-private-key.pem`

 ### Running locally
 #### Config
-Create a `.env` file with the following format `GITHUB_APP_IDENTIFIER=xxxx` (where `xxxx` is your registered app id)
+Create a `.env` file with the following format `GITHUB_APPID=xxxx` (where `xxxx`
+is your registered app id)

 #### Run
 ```
 $ npm start